Thrombosed Hemorrhoid

 What Is a Thrombosed Hemorrhoid?

-This clot causes the hemorrhoid to become:
+This can cause the hemorrhoid to become:

 • Enlarged